 Declutter & Organize

-The general consensus for replacing carpeting is usually a must do, but in my experience new carpeting may not always payoff.
-This is where getting an expert opinion from your Listing Agent will come into play, they should be able to tell you if it’s a wise investment or waste of money.
+The general consensus for replacing carpeting is usually a must-do, but in my experience new carpeting may not always pay off.
+This is where getting an expert opinion from your Listing Agent will come into play, they should be able to tell you if it’s a wise investment or a waste of money.

-Make sure everything is checked off your “to do list.”
-Ceiling stain from an repaired roof leak?
+Make sure everything is checked off your “to-do list.”
+Ceiling stain from a repaired roof leak?
 Paint it.
 Broken faucet?
 Replace it.
 Does your tub need new caulking?
 Caulk it.
 Ripped screen?
 Fix it.